-Purpose: Sponsorship of genetic research meetings not organised directly by the Genetics Society.
+Purpose: Sponsorship of genetic themed meetings not organised directly by the Genetics Society.

 The Genetics Society receives several requests from members each year to sponsor meetings in the field of genetics.
 These meetings are usually one-off meetings with an ad hoc organising committee and may be partly sponsored by another Society.
 The guidelines below indicate a review process for applications and the conditions that must be met for the award of Genetics Society sponsorship.

-Please note: these grants are to be used towards the organisation of a meeting and not towards the attendance of a meeting.
+Please note: these grants are to be used towards the organisation of a meeting and not towards the attendance of a meeting, but should include a Carer’s Award to allow those with responsibilities to attend.
 Meetings should be based in, or have strong links with, the UK.